dbgx/lldb.nvim/README.md

 which will create a manifest file (`~/.nvim/.nvimrc-rplugin~`) containing some mappings;
 then restart Neovim.
 This might already be taken care of by the plugin manager, but I'm not sure.

+## Goals

+The plugin is developed keeping 3 broad goals in mind:

+* **Ease of use**: Users with almost zero knowledge of command line debuggers should feel comfortable using this plugin.
+* **Completeness**: Experienced users of LLDB should not feel restricted.
+* **Customizability**: Users should be able to bend this plugin easily in the following aspects:
+    * Display of debugger status (eg. backtrace)
+    * Visual layout or window management
+    * Key-bindings

+As of 0.3 release, none of these goals are met.

 ## Getting started

 Watch a [demo video](https://youtu.be/aXSNhTH1Co4), or refer to the getting